A Traveling Teacher

 What an LLM actually is Foundations

-Prime, Prompt, Proof — the strong session framework Framework
+Prime, Prompt, Proof Framework

-Failure modes — when AI is wrong Critical thinking
+When AI is wrong Critical thinking

 Frequently asked questions